 - Itemized deductions.

-- If your spouse itemized their deductions on their return, you also must itemize your deductions.
-You will not be able to claim the standard deduction unless both parties do.
+- If your spouse itemized their deductions on their return, you must also itemize them.
+You cannot claim the standard deduction unless both parties do.

 How do I file separate returns in the program?

-If you file a separate return, you generally report only your own income, credits and deductions.
-You must enter your spouse’s full name in the space provided and you must enter your spouse’s SSN or ITIN in the space provided unless your spouse does not have one and is not required to have a SSN or ITIN.
+If you file a separate return, you report only your income, credits, and deductions.
+You must enter your spouse’s full name in the space provided and enter your spouse’s SSN or ITIN in the space provided unless your spouse does not have one and is not required to have a SSN or ITIN.

-If you are filing a separate return for each spouse, a separate account username is required for each return.
+If you are filing a separate return for each spouse, each return requires an individual account username.